gianluca-sabena/boilerplates/scala/akka-ping-pong/README.md

 - build docker image with `docker build -t akka-ping-pong .`
 - run docker with `docker run -t -i akka-ping-pong`

+## Out of memory

+Produce java out of memory exception with an unbounded mailbox

+Run with `java -XX:+CrashOnOutOfMemoryError -Xmx256m -Dapplication.pause-before-start=45000 -Dapplication.ping-factor=1000  -jar target/scala-2.11/app.jar`

+Use Java mission control to see GC pressure from a mailbox

 ## Jvisulavm

 Jvisualvm can shows Jmx metrics: